-Another factor which restrains demand is the spectre of Stamp Duty, since it has withdrawn seven out of ten prospective purchasers from the fray, leaving just the ‘hard-nosed, have to buy’ applicants.
+Another factor that restrains demand is the spectre of Stamp Duty since it has withdrawn seven out of ten prospective purchasers from the fray, leaving just the ‘hard-nosed, have to buy’ applicants.

-While none of us want a runaway residential property market, its expansion exerts huge influence on retail spending and the growth of the consumer-led economy.
+While none of us wants a runaway residential property market, its expansion exerts a huge influence on retail spending and the growth of the consumer-led economy.

 Although we’re in the middle of the melancholy January blues, incoming calls for our business have increased by some 25%.
 This bodes well for a surge of tangible transactions during the year.